Movies, Twitter, basketball, bulldogs (and other things) with NY Times best-selling author Shea Serrano

 Your first chapter is about dogs.
 You have a French Bulldog.
 It’s very cute.
 Is your next endeavor going to be “Bulldogs (And Other Things)”?

-Laughs.
+(Laughs).
 I’m already working on it.
 Just 266 pictures of my dog.
 It’s probably going to sell more copies than all the other ones.

 Is there a movie that would be made instantly better with a French Bulldog in it?